 The second image is the reversed side.
-French Terry can be used for apparel like loungewear and activewear in cooler climates.
-In the recent years, designers have been incorporating this fabric into their designs.
+French Terry can be used for apparel like streetwear, loungewear and activewear in cooler climates.
+In recent years, designers have been incorporating this fabric into their designs.

 It can either be used in knitted or woven fabrics, as it can be blended with elastane for apparel such as stretch jeans.
-The above image is an example of a cotton knit jersey which is suitable for both T-shirts and leggings.
+The above image is a type of cotton knit jersey that is suitable for both T-shirts and leggings.

 Pima Cotton Jersey

 This world’s finest cotton is super soft and luxurious, lasting longer than regular cotton.

 Our premium fabrics are finely woven rings-pun combed jersey fabrics which comes with extra anti-piling finish for greater quality.

 Our selection of rings-pun cotton combed jersey fabrics are soft and have a smooth surface.

 Perfect for all over prints or designs with many colours, polyester is a type of strong and durable synthetic fabric that retains its shape.